 You can also advertise on Google through their AdWords program.
 This gets your property to the front page for certain keywords that people may search for.
 But be aware there is a cost for this and must be set up correctly to limit your exposure financially.
 We have our AdWords account set up for keywords such as “Holiday Rental (your area)” and cap it at $3 a day.
 This way we will be only charged $3 maximum a day for searches for this keyword.
 Once that value is reached our advertisement will stop showing until the next day.

 You will only get charged if someone clicks your advertisement

 Managing your Holiday House Rental

 Every business needs a manager and so does Holiday Rentals.
 Either do it yourself or Get a property manager in to do it.
 There is a lot more work to do it your self but I find it very rewarding and helps me find the smaller issues that a property manager may miss.
-This doesn’t mean you have to be present at each check in / check out.
-But is does mean that you will need to keep your booking calendar updated and have a mobile on you at all times to take guest booking or deal with current guests issues.
+This doesn’t mean you have to be present at each check-in / check-out.
+But it does mean that you will need to keep your booking calendar updated and have a mobile on you at all times to take guest bookings or deal with current guests’ issues.

 A lot of property owners have different details on how to get keys to the guest.
 This may involve either

 - Picking a key up from a local business